Friday, December 09, 2011

 20111106_3835

-Luckily, my uncle ordered a pork soup.
+My uncle ordered pork soup as well.
 The fragrant soup was intensely packed with pork flavour.
 We were given a plate of the pork and veggies that was boiled to make the soup.
 A dipping dish of soy sauce was served with the pork, since all the flavour was boiled out into the soup.

 We boarded our flight to Guilin, China, soon after dinner was over.
 It’s so nice to have actually decent restaurants in the airport… I’m talking to you Ottawa and Toronto.